Ibrahim Kargbo Jr.

-Ibrahim Kargbo Jr. (born 3 January 2000) is a professional footballer who plays as a striker for BATE Borisov.
+Ibrahim Kargbo Jr. (born 3 January 2000) is a professional footballer who plays as a striker for Prishtina e Re.
 Born in Sierra Leone, Kargbo represented Belgium at youth international level.

 Early life

 Born in Sierra Leone, Kargbo moved to Belgium at the age of 8 with his father, Ibrahim Kargbo.

 Club career

 Kargbo played youth football for Beerschot, Reading and Crystal Palace, before signing for Roeselare of the Belgian First Division B in January 2018.
 He moved on loan to Lierse Kempenzonen in August 2019.

 In December 2019, Kargbo signed for Ukrainian club Dynamo Kyiv.
 In August 2020, he moved on loan to Olimpik Donetsk.
 In January 2022, Kargbo was loaned to Slovenian PrvaLiga side Celje; however, his contract was terminated just one month later.

 In August 2022, Kargbo was loaned to Cypriot club Doxa Katokopias.
 After half a season in Cyprus, where he made seven league appearances, he returned to Slovenia and signed with Celje on a permanent deal.

 In March 2025, Kargbo returned to Belarus, joining BATE Borisov.